On regular graphs equienergetic with their complements: Abstract

 \section{Abstract}

-We give necessary and sufficient conditions on the parameters of a regular graph $\G$ such that $E(\G)=E(\bar \G)$.
-Then we show that, up to complements, the only bipartite regular graphs equienergetic and non-isospectral with their complements are the crown graphs or $C_4$.
-Next, for the family of strongly regular graphs $\G$ we characterize all possible parameters $srg(n,k,e,d)$ such that $E(\G) = E(\bar \G)$.
+We give necessary and sufficient conditions on the parameters of a regular graph $\G$ (with or without loops) such that $E(\G)=E(\overline \G)$.
+We study complementary equienergetic cubic graphs obtaining classifications up to isomorphisms for connected cubic graphs with single loops (5 non-isospectral pairs) and connected integral cubic graphs without loops ($\G=K_3\square K_2$ or $Q_3$).
+Then we show that, up to complements, the only bipartite regular graphs equienergetic and non-isospectral with their complements are the crown graphs $Cr(n)$ or $C_4$.
+Next, for the family of strongly regular graphs $\G$ we characterize all possible parameters $srg(n,k,e,d)$ such that $E(\G) = E(\overline \G)$.
 Furthermore, using this, we prove that a strongly regular graph is equienergetic to its complement if and only if it is either a conference graph or else it is a pseudo Latin square graph (i.e.\@ has $OA$ parameters).
-We also characterize all complementary equienergetic pairs of graphs of type $C(2)$, $C(3)$ and $C(5)$ in Cameron's hierarchy.
+We also characterize all complementary equienergetic pairs of graphs of type $\mathcal{C}(2)$, $\mathcal{C}(3)$ and $\mathcal{C}(5)$ in Cameron's hierarchy (the cases $\mathcal{C}(1)$ and $\mathcal{C}(4)$ are still open).
 Finally, we consider unitary Cayley graphs over rings $G_R=X(R,R^*)$.
-We showed that if $R$ is a finite artinian ring with an even number of local factors, then $G_R$ is equienergetic with its complement if and only if $R=\ff_{q} \times \ff_{q'}$ is the product of 2 finite fields.
+We show that if $R$ is a finite Artinian ring with an even number of local factors, then $G_R$ is complementary equienergetic if and only if $R=\ff_{q} \times \ff_{q'}$ is the product of 2 finite fields.